FedSRD: Sparsify-Reconstruct-Decompose for Communication-Efficient Federated Large Language Models Fine-Tuning: Abstract

 \section{Abstract}

-The current paradigm of training large language models (LLMs) on publicly available Web data is becoming unsustainable, with high-quality data sources in specialized domains nearing exhaustion.
-Federated Learning (FL) emerges as a practical solution for the next generation of AI on a decentralized Web, enabling privacy-preserving collaborative fine-tuning by leveraging private data distributed across a global client base.
-While Low-Rank Adaptation (LoRA) is the standard for efficient fine-tuning, its application in federated settings presents a critical challenge: communication overhead remains a significant bottleneck across the Web's heterogeneous network conditions.
-The structural redundancy within LoRA parameters not only incurs a heavy communication burden but also introduces conflicts when aggregating client updates.
-To address this, we propose FedSRD, a Sparsify-Reconstruct-Decompose framework designed for communication-efficient federated LLMs fine-tuning.
-We first introduce an importance-aware sparsification method that preserves the structural integrity of LoRA updates to reduce the uploaded parameter count.
-The server then reconstructs and aggregates these updates in a full-rank space to mitigate conflicts.
-Finally, it decomposes the global update into a sparse low-rank format for broadcast, ensuring a symmetrically efficient cycle.
+The current paradigm of training large language models (LLMs) on public available Web data is becoming unsustainable as high-quality data sources in specialized domains near exhaustion.
+Federated Learning (FL) emerges as a practical solution for the next generation of AI on a decentralized Web, enabling privacy-preserving collaborative fine-tuning on decentralized private data.
+While Low-Rank Adaptation (LoRA) is standard for efficient fine-tuning, its federated application faces a critical bottleneck: communication overhead under heterogeneous network conditions.
+Structural redundancy in LoRA parameters increases communication costs and causes aggregation conflicts.
+To address this, we propose FedSRD, a Sparsify-Reconstruct-Decompose framework for communication-efficient federated LLM fine-tuning.
+We introduce importance-aware sparsification to reduce the upload parameter count while preserving the structural integrity of LoRA updates.
+The server aggregates updates in full-rank space to mitigate conflicts, then decomposes the global update into a sparse low-rank format for broadcast, ensuring a symmetrically efficient cycle.
 We also propose an efficient variant, FedSRD-e, to reduce computational overhead.
-Experimental results on 10 benchmarks demonstrate that our framework significantly reduces communication costs by up to 90\% while even improving model performance on heterogeneous client data.
+Experiments on 10 benchmarks show our framework significantly reduces communication costs by up to 90\% while improving performance on heterogeneous client data.

 \ccsdesc[500]{Computing methodologies~Cooperation and coordination}